lychan110/homogAsymp3D/README.md

 * Improvements:
     1. Option added to assemble the stiffness matrix using either Young's modulus/Poisson's ratio or Lame's parameters.
     2. Option added to more easily switch between pcg or direct matrix solver.
+* Note: this code can be used for any voxel structure, not just lattice structures.
+To voxelize mesh structures in Matlab, I recommend [this code by Adam Aitkenhead](https://www.mathworks.com/matlabcentral/fileexchange/27390-mesh-voxelisation).

 `GenerateVoxel.m` is now `generateVoxelLattice.m`: generate the voxel model of lattice structures for `homogAsymp3D.m`.
 * Improvements: